Rashida Jones: Podcasting

-In September 2018, Jones's production company, Le Train Train, signed a first-look television deal with MRC.

 Personal life

+Beliefs and identity

-Though raised Jewish, Jones began practicing Hinduism in her early teens with her mother, after the two visited an ashram in India.
+Although raised Jewish, Jones began practicing Hinduism in her early teens with her mother, after the two visited an ashram in India.
 As an adult, she practices Judaism.
 She told a reporter:

-On her multi-racial identity, she has remarked "I have gone through periods where I only feel black or Jewish.
+On her multi-racial identity, she has remarked, "I have gone through periods where I only feel black or Jewish.
 Now I have a good balance." and "The thing is, I do identify with being black, and if people don't identify me that way, that's their issue.
 I'm happy to challenge people's understanding of what it looks like to be biracial..."

+Relationships

-Jones was engaged to music producer Mark Ronson in February 2003.
+After beginning their relationship in 2001, Jones became engaged to music producer Mark Ronson in February 2003.
 He proposed on her 27th birthday, using a custom-made crossword puzzle spelling out "Will you marry me?"
-Their relationship ended approximately one year later.
+They ended their relationship approximately one year later.

-In 2018, Jones had a son with her boyfriend, musician Ezra Koenig.

-Public image

-Philanthropic efforts
+In early 2017 it was reported that Jones was in a relationship with musician Ezra Koenig, and in August 2018 they had a son.
+In a 2024 interview published in The Guardian, Koenig referred to Jones as his wife.
+Regarding Koenig, Jones stated in a 2024 interview in The New Yorker:

+Philanthropy

 Jones has worked to promote Peace First (formerly Peace Games), a nonprofit that teaches children to resolve conflict without violence.
 She has been a board member since 2004 and holds several annual benefits to raise money for the organization.
 Jones has participated in Stand Up to Cancer events, EDUN and ONE: The Campaign to Make Poverty History, and The Art of Elysium's volunteer program, which runs artistic workshops for hospitalized children.
 In 2007, she was honorary chair of the annual Housing Works benefit, which fights AIDS and homelessness in New York City.
 She has helped fundraise for St. Jude Children's Research Hospital, the EB Medical Research Foundation, and New York's Lower Eastside Girls Club.

-Syria refugee camp visit

 In 2016, Jones visited a Syrian refugee camp in Lebanon.
 She wrote about the confronting experience for Vanity Fair.
 She also made a virtual reality movie to document her experiences, which appeared on rescue.org.

-Political work
+Political views

 Jones has campaigned for Democratic Party presidential candidates.
 Jones campaigned for Democratic candidate John Kerry during the 2004 election, speaking at student rallies and a public gallery in Ohio.

 She supported Barack Obama during the 2008 and 2012 presidential campaigns.
 In 2008, along with Kristen Bell, she visited college campuses in Missouri to discuss the candidates and to encourage voter registration for the Democratic Party.
 In 2012, she campaigned in Iowa along with Parks and Recreation co-star Adam Scott.